jbprek/CCKAD/notes/06-avro-schema-registry-notes.md

 - Relatively new feature
 - Not to be used with unions

-## the complex case of Decimals, Floats, Doubles
+## Use of Decimals, Floats, Doubles

 The logical type decimal uses a byte array to represent the decimal value.
 The problem with this is that the byte array is not human readable.